• Skip to primary navigation

 Don't overlook crochet sweaters made with the most basic shapes.
 You might be surprised at how few crochet rectangles can make a killer sweater.
 A design like the Habitat Cardigan is a perfect first sweater to crochet because it's made entirely from rectangles.

 PRO TIP: Easy crochet poncho patterns can be some of the easiest first garments to try.
-Ponchos are usually crocheted out of simple shapes like rectangles and often don't require any shaping and or much counting.
+Ponchos are usually crocheted out of simple shapes like rectangles and often don’t require any shaping or much counting.

 Step 2: Select Your Sweater Size